 Tip#5 – Prepare a Budget

-Most editors will list their rates on their websites, offer you a free 10 minute consult call to discuss their availability and see if you and your work are a good match for them, and provide an estimate based on either your project and/or their hourly rate(s).
+Most editors will list their rates on their websites, offer a free 10 minute consult call to discuss their availability and see if you and your work are a good match for them, and provide an estimate based on either your project and/or their hourly rate(s).
+If they don’t offer those services on their website, then send them an email and ask if they are willing to.

-Most hourly rates charged by the editors I contacted fell within the median range posted by EFA, but several were higher.
+Most hourly rates charged by the editors I contacted fell within the median range posted by EFA, but several were higher, and some were much higher.
 I recommend using the EFA median rates as a minimum when preparing your budget.

 I chose editors with substantial industry experience, who were currently working with traditionally published authors, who had edited books in my genre before, and could talk shop about the most recent trends and books in my genre, YA fantasy.
-This criteria narrowed the field very quickly.
+This criteria narrowed the field of 100 potential editors down very quickly.

-I got quotes from 6 editors and their hourly rates ranged from $60 to $95 per hour for developmental/substantive editing of fiction, which is higher than EFA’s median rate.
+I got quotes from 6 editors in 2021 and their hourly rates ranged from $60 to $95 per hour for developmental/substantive editing of fiction, which is higher than EFA’s median rate.

 For a 100,000 word fiction novel, budget at least $1,000 for an experienced editor to provide 10-15 pages of developmental or substantive editing feedback.